gtronset/beets-filetote/README.md

 ##### Pairing Renaming

-To mainting the concept of "pairs" after importing, the default `path` for the paired files will use the media files new name.
+To maintain the concept of "pairs" after importing, the default `path` for the paired files will use the media files new name.
 This will ensure that the file remains paired even after moving.
 This is equivalent to setting: